 The electricity portion of the utilities is something that most apartments will not include in the rent.
 Instead, they will make the tenant pay for it themselves.
 This is unfortunate because the electricity bill is almost guaranteed to be the biggest part of the utility bill.
 While using energy-efficient products such as LED light bulbs will definitely help reduce the electricity bill, other electronics will see your bill climb quickly.

 This is because the vast majority of individuals have multiple large electrical devices such as computers or gaming systems and appliances.
 These items use electricity around the clock when not in use.
 Most renters can expect the cost of electricity to fall somewhere between $30 and $50 a month.

 While there are still some tenants who choose to have both internet and cable in their apartments, today, this is becoming less common.
 Instead, most renters are choosing to just stick with the internet and use streaming services like Netflix as their source of TV and movies.

 Instead of trying to do the math each month and keep track of all the bills, turn to a company like Blueground.
-This real estate tech company offers fully-furnished, equipped apartments in some of the most sought-after cities.
+This real estate tech company offers fully-furnished apartments in some of the most sought-after cities.
 Rent a move-in ready space for a month, a year or even longer.
-The best part is that you pay a certain amount based on an estimation of your utility consumption.
-Anything from this amount that doesn’t get spent on the apartment’s bills will be returned when the duration of the stay is over.
+The best part is that you an estimation of your utility consumption.
+A number of times per year, your utility payments are adjusted according to your usage which could result in creidt.
 So, renters can sit back and enjoy their turnkey apartment without having to worry about comparing providers and setting up an account.
+Your utilities and WiFi are up and running from day one — no more waiting on a hot shower.
 With Blueground, you just show up and start living like a local.